 – Roses are truly ageless.
 Recently, archaeologists discovered the fossilized remains of wild roses over 40 million years old.

-– The first true primary red rose seen in Europe was ‘Slater’s Crimson China,’ introduced in 1792 from China, where it had been growing wild in the mountains.
+– The first true primary red rose seen in Europe was 'Slater's Crimson China,' introduced in 1792 from China, where it grew wild in the mountains.
 Immediately, rose breeders began using it to hybridize red roses for cultivation.
-Ever since, the quest for the elusive perfect red rose has been the Holy Grail of rosarians: a fragrant, disease-resistant, long-lasting, long-stemmed, reblooming, perfectly formed rose with clear non-fading vivid red color.
-Absolute perfection still hasn’t been attained, and of course never will!
+Ever since the quest for the elusive perfect red rose has been the Holy Grail of rosarians: a fragrant, disease-resistant, long-lasting, long-stemmed, reblooming, perfectly formed rose with clear non-fading vivid red color.
+Unfortunately, absolute perfection still hasn't been attained; of course, it never will!

-– Napoleon’s wife Josephine so adored roses, she grew more than 250 varieties.
+– Napoleon's wife Josephine so adored roses that she grew more than 250 varieties.

 – The Saracen general Saladin sent camel caravans loaded with rose water through his empire to cleanse the mosques after 'impure' crusaders had occupied the prayer rooms.

-– Until the early 19th century dried rose petals were believed to have mysterious powers.
-Napoleon gave his officers bags of rose petals to boil in white wine, to cure lead poisoning from bullet wounds, Even today, rose water is still used to refresh the hands before a feast or festive greeting, from the Middle East to northern India.
+– Until the early 19th century, dried rose petals were believed to have mysterious powers.
+Napoleon gave his officers bags of rose petals to boil in white wine to cure lead poisoning of bullet wounds.
+Even today, rose water is still used to refresh the hands before a feast or festive greeting, from the Middle East to northern India.

 – There is a special rose language invented as a secret means of communication between lovers who were not allowed to express their love for one another openly in the harems of the Middle East.
-In the mid 18th century Lady Mary Wortley Montagu, the wife of the British ambassador in Constantinople, described this in her letters, which were published after her death.
+In the mid-18th century, Lady Mary Wortley Montagu, the British ambassador's wife in Constantinople, described this in her letters published after her death.
 These letters inspired many books on the language of flowers, each describing the secret message hidden in each flower.
-A red rose bud stands for budding desire, while an open white rose asks “WIll you love me?”.
-An open red rose means “I’m full of love and desire”, while an open yellow rose asks “Don’t you love me any more?”.
+A red rosebud stands for budding desire, while an open white rose asks, "WIll you love me?".
+An open red rose means "I'm full of love and desire," while an open yellow rose asks, "Don't you love me anymore?".